department-of-veterans-affairs/developer-portal-backend/README.md

 **Note: If you already have a revision with your test container tag on it from past attempts, you can just use that again instead of creating a new one.
 If you're not changing revisions while you're iterating, just check the `Force redeploy` box while keeping the same revision to make it pull the container again.**

 Now just wait for your new task to get up and running in Fargate.
 It will take a few minutes to start up, and then both tasks will run together for a brief period of time before the old one shuts down.

+This container will remain in place until overwritten by another run through this flow, a PR merge runs the release Codebuild job, or the manual Codebuild job is triggered against the dev cluster.